Social emergency

 The City Council contradicts the complaints

-Municipal sources have assured this newspaper that an inspection was recently carried out at the request of one of the shelter's residents, without specifying who the inspection was or the exact date of the inspection.
+Municipal sources have assured this newspaper that an inspection was recently carried out at the request of one of the shelter's residents, without specifying the exact date.
 According to these sources, no rodents or insects were detected during the inspection, although preventive disinfection and rat extermination were also carried out.
-They also added that "the facility—the Sant Màrius shelter—meets the required quality standards."
+They also add that "the facility—the Sant Màrius shelter—meets the required quality standards."